lucyyu24/lucyyu24.github.io/_posts/2022-11-18-and-even-though.markdown

 so that I may arrive at

-the destiny that is
+the destiny that

-meant
+meets

-to be.
+reality.